 When first announcing the awards, Prime Minister Jacinda Adern said that this year’s New Year Honours aimed to recognise the work of those who improved lives and who had made a genuine impact on the communities they had worked with.

-Ruahine Whio Protectors is just one of the sixty volunteer groups that make up Environment Network Manawatū, that work in areas ranging from sustainable living to wildlife conservation.
-Check our member group directory to find information on all of them.
-There's something for everybody!
+Ruahine Whio Protectors is just one of the sixty groups that make up Environment Network Manawatū, that do this wonderful work, in areas ranging from sustainable living to wildlife conservation.
+See our member group directory to learn more, and find opportunities to volunteer or donate.

 Janet Wilson receiving her medal from the Governor General Dame Patsy Reddy.